 The project timeline calls for the demolition of the interior (now completed), with construction moving forward shortly thereafter.
 When the demolition of the interior was complete, the architect was able to see the “bones” of the building and work toward completion of the plans for the museum.
 The existing building was constructed over almost 90 years in 4 sections.
 Until all the walls and ceilings were removed he was unable to assess the condition of the remaining building.
 The structural engineer recommends replacing the roof.
-He has now completing the plans and they will be submitted for permitting.
-This may take as long as 6 weeks before construction can begin.
-We have a goal of being ready for exhibit installation in seven months after construction begins.
-With a lot of hard work, and a lot of help from all of you reading this, we are hoping to be open for business as a museum in early to mid- 2017.
+He has completed the renovation plan and they have been submitted for permitting.
+When the city’s review is complete, construction can begin.
+We have a goal of being ready for exhibit installation seven months after construction begins.
+With a lot of hard work, and a lot of help from all of you reading this, we are hoping to be open for business as a museum in mid – 2017.

 How can you help, you ask?

-We have a continuing need for capital funding, and can also use everyone’s assistance with exhibit research and development.
+We have a continuing need for capital funding, and can use everyone’s assistance with exhibit research and development.
 For example, if you have lived here for many years you might help with “proofing” our exhibits to make certain the detail in them is correct.
 Call Curator Nancy McKay to see if she has a project you can help with.
 She can be reached at 253-670-1398.

 If you would like to learn about various funding and naming opportunities please contact Cyndi Upthegrove at 206-246-6354.
 We have opportunities at every funding level and need your help.
 You can join the 300+ Highline residents have donated to this project.